mythril-forge/homebrew-classes/warlock/warlock-eldritch-invocationist.md

 ### Agonizing Blast
 ***Prerequisite: eldritch blast cantrip***

-When you cast eldritch blast, add your Charisma modifier to the damage it deals on a hit.
+When you cast eldritch blast, add your Charisma Modifier to the damage it deals on a hit.

 ### Arcing Blast
 ***Prerequisite: 13th level, eldritch blast cantrip***

 When you cast eldritch blast, you create one more beam than normal.
 You can direct this extra beam at your original target or at a different one.
-Make a seperate attack roll for each beam.
+Make a seperate Attack Roll for each beam.

 ### Armor of Shadows
 You can cast mage armor on yourself at will, without expending a spell slot.